Constance Nunes Pulls Up Her Dress To Show Off Legs In Racy Photo

 Who is headed out to #fabulousfordsforever tomorrow at Angels stadium?!
 Come meet #babystang and I at the @edelbrockusa booth!
 I’ll be signing free posters for the first 100 people (poster is the image in this post ☺️) I’ll also be walking the show throughout the day so make sure you stop me so i can see your guys builds!
 Swipe for all the show info ➡️ #constancenunes #carsbyconstance ???? @vadellaphoto ???? @melissa.hurkman

 As previously reported by The Inquisitr, it has been a busy year for Constance Nunes.
-Her social media following has risen, her fan base is getting bigger thanks her her Netflix series, Car Masters: From Rust to Riches, and she got married.
+Her social media following has risen, her fan base is getting bigger thanks to her Netflix series, Car Masters: From Rust to Riches, and she got married.

 Back in February, Constance announced that she had tied the knot with her longtime boyfriend, and shared a photo of the couple rocking their all-black wedding ensembles.